 This reminds me of the quote:

-How did the author learn Chemistry even though he sucked at it first?
+How did the author learn Chemistry even though he sucked at it at first?

 He also used metaphors to remember complex concepts.